MocioF/campi-moduli-italiani/readme.txt

 5. Image of the admin screen, from which it is possible to update the data

 == Changelog ==
+= 2.1.0 =
+* Changed method to get remote file update time on ISTAT website from HEAD to GET
+* Fixed bug in wpforms allowing form submission without a full selection in municipality
+* Securing comune's ajax with nonce
+* Adding use of WordPress Object Cache to db queries
+* Fixing markup changes in form control for CF7 v.5.6
+* Adding default value in wpforms for "stato"; changed order of choices (now unsing denominations)

 = 2.0.8 =
 * Fixed bug in cf atts